Hundreds evacuated due to forest fires in southern Spain

-More than 700 people were evacuated from homes, campsites and hotels due to the threat from a forest fire in southern Spain, emergency services said on Sunday.
+(Reuters) - More than 700 people were evacuated from homes, campsites and hotels due to the threat from a forest fire in southern Spain, emergency services said on Sunday.

 Like much of Spain, the area near Huelva is on high alert for forest fires because of a heat wave.
 Last week, 63 people died in a forest fire in neighboring Portugal.The blaze in southern Spain was detected on Saturday night in the Moguer area near Huelva and is being treated as a level 1 - or maximum threat - by emergency services.

 By 11 a.m.
-(0900 GMT) on Sunday emergency services had deployed 11 planes, 10 helicopters and dozens of land vehicles against the flames in a joint military-civilian operation.
+(5 a.m.
+ET) on Sunday emergency services had deployed 11 planes, 10 helicopters and dozens of land vehicles against the flames in a joint military-civilian operation.

 Around 750 people were in local rescue centers, according to the emergency services.
 Some residents had already been allowed to return to their properties.

-(Reporting by Sam Edwards in Barcelona and Rodrigo de Miguel in Madrid; editing by Mark Heinrich)
+Reporting by Sam Edwards in Barcelona and Rodrigo de Miguel in Madrid; editing by Mark Heinrich